AI Strategy: Getting It Right When Everyone Else Is Doing It Wrong

 One important note is that it is possible to directly connect to the technologies underlying many AI engines.
 This strategy opens the door for many creative solutions to develop custom AI solutions that fit easily into your business processes.
 In many cases, creating a custom AI workflow can provide you with a competitive edge that others in your industry cannot easily replicate.

-How should you create an AI strategy?
+How should You Create an AI Strategy?

 Now that you have identified potential hot spots and understand how AI solutions may help in these areas, it is important to prioritize and focus your efforts on the initiatives that will impact your business the most.